Louis Riddick

-Louis Angelo Riddick (born March 15, 1969) is an American football broadcaster and former player (safety position) who played in the NFL from 1991 to 1998, His brother, Robb Riddick, was a running back with the Buffalo Bills for eight seasons.
-His cousins, Will Lewis and Tim Lewis, also played in the NFL and hold management positions for professional football teams.
-He is an analyst for ESPN on Monday Night Football alongside Steve Levy.
+Louis Angelo Riddick (born March 15, 1969) is an American football broadcaster and former safety who played in the National Football League (NFL) from 1991 to 1998.
+He is a commentator for ESPN on both their college football and NFL broadcasts.

 Playing career

-Riddick played college football at Pittsburgh.
+Riddick played college football for the Pittsburgh Panthers, playing running back and defensive back.
+At Pitt, Riddick was a four-year letterman, two-time Academic All-American and team captain his senior season; and he graduated there with a degree in economics.

-He was drafted by the San Francisco 49ers in the ninth round of the 1991 NFL Draft.
-He also played for the Sacramento Surge, Atlanta Falcons, Cleveland Browns, Oakland Raiders, and Orlando Rage in his playing career.
+He was drafted by the San Francisco 49ers in the ninth round of the 1991 NFL draft.
+He also played for the Atlanta Falcons, Cleveland Browns and Oakland Raiders in the NFL, as well as the Sacramento Surge (WLAF) and the Orlando Rage (XFL).

 Post-playing career

 After his playing career ended, Riddick became a pro scout for the Washington Redskins for four years before being promoted to Director of Pro Personnel.
 He was hired by the Philadelphia Eagles as a pro scout in 2008.
 He was promoted to Director of Pro Personnel on February 3, 2010.

-Riddick later joined ESPN as an analyst.
+Riddick originally joined ESPN in May 2013 as an NFL Front Office Insider.
+Riddick later became an ESPN analyst.
 In 2020, he became an announcer for ESPN's coverage of Monday Night Football.
+In addition to his role on MNF, Riddick also contributes to ESPN’s signature NFL shows: Sunday NFL Countdown, Monday Night Countdown and NFL Live, as well as SportsCenter, Get Up and ESPN Radio.

-In December 2020, various sources reported Riddick was being interviewed for the GM vacancies for both the Houston Texans and Detroit Lions.
+Riddick has been interviewed for various general manager vacancies, including (2020) for the Houston Texans and Detroit Lions, (2022) for the Pittsburgh Steelers, and (2024) for the New York Jets.

-In February 2022, the Pittsburgh Steelers announced that they would be interviewing Riddick for their GM vacancy.
+Personal life

+Louis Riddick's brother, Robb Riddick, was a running back with the Buffalo Bills for eight seasons.
+His cousins, Will Lewis and Tim Lewis, also played in the NFL and held management positions for professional football teams.

+In 2022, Riddick received an honorary Doctor of Arts and Letters degree for distinguished service in the field of sports analysis and broadcasting from his alma mater the University of Pittsburgh.